TinfFoil/AriEmozione/README.md

 ## Information on Subfolders

-1. Subfolder crossvalidation
+1. Subfolder crossvalidation <br />
-This folder contains all the models that performs 10-fold cross validation on the merged train set and development set
+`This folder contains all the models that performs 10-fold cross validation on the merged train set and development set (which is also called cv set)` <br />
-2. Subfolder Datasets
+2. Subfolder datasets <br />
-This folder contains all datasets that are used in this project.
-We have a train set (ariaset_train.tsv), a development set (ariaset_dev.tsv), and a test set (ariaset_test.tsv)
+`This folder contains all datasets that are used in this project.
+We have a train set (ariaset_train.tsv), a development set (ariaset_dev.tsv), and a test set (ariaset_test.tsv)` <br />
-3. Subfolder
+3. Subfolder test<br />
+`This folder contains all the models that are trained using cv set and tested on test set`
-4. Subfolder
+4. Subfolder .idea
+`I don't know what does this do. @Francesco, what does this folder do?`

 ## Getting the code